zzzz465/Rimworld-automatic-mod-sorter/readme.md

 mod that need hugslib.

-9~12 Large-scale mod and sub mod of that mod example : Rimsennal, EPOE explain : Hospitality is a large-scale mod, but it hugslib-require mod. so it will go to 7~8.
+[noparse]9~12 Large-scale mod and sub mod of that mod[/noparse]

+example : Rimsennal, EPOE

+[noparse]explain : Hospitality is a large-scale mod, but it hugslib-require mod. so it will go to 7~8.[/noparse]

 13. Hair/trait/story teller/faction add